KxSystems/docs/docs/interfaces/using-c-functions.md

 ---
+title: C/C++ functions
+description: Functions can be written in C or C++ as shared objects and loaded into a kdb+ process for use in a q program.
+author: Charles Skelton
 keywords: api, c, c++, interface, kdb+, library, q
 ---
 # C/C++ functions

 Q functionality can be extended using dynamically-loaded modules.